Skip to content

 164. Introducing Log Still Distillery

-Lynn Dant pours Monks Road 6yr High Rye bourbon & a sneak peek 8yr Tennessee whiskey at the newly opened Log Still Distillery in New Haven, KY.
+Lynn Dant pours Monks Road 6yr High Rye Bourbon, Rattle & Snap 8yr Tennessee Whiskey & a barrel-finished gin at the newly opened Log Still Distillery in New Haven, KY.

 The Bourbon Road Media Player